natxo/ovftool/README.md

 `ovftool --sourceType="VI" --I:sourceSessionTicket="paste here the ticket" vi://esxhost`

-Will get you the list of vms on the host withouth exposing yet another password on the cli
+will get you the list of vms on the host withouth exposing yet another password on the cli.
+This ticket is valid for just one session, so if you need several ovftool commands you will need to retrieve a ticket for each one.